Many times you must have clicked images from your smartphone and read the HDR mentioned in the images. Have you ever wondered, what is HDR in camera?

 If you wish to understand what is HDR mode in the camera, keep reading.

 HDR or High Dynamic Range is a pictorial technique that captures an image's broader range of light and dark tones.
-It combines multiple exposures of the same scene to create a final photo that preserves details in the brightest and darkest areas.
+Unlike SDR (Standard Dynamic Range), which has a limited range between the darkest and brightest areas, HDR combines multiple exposures of the same scene to create a final photo that preserves details in both highlights and shadows.
 By blending the exposures, HDR enables a more excellent dynamic range, enhancing image quality and delivering more realistic and visually appealing results.

 HDR is beneficial when there is a stark contrast between a scene's brightest and darkest parts.
 It allows you to capture scenes with more balanced exposure, revealing details that would otherwise be lost.
 This technology has become increasingly popular in photography and the smartphone industry, where many devices now offer built-in HDR modes.

-If you need an HDR camera, OBSBOT Tiny 2 is the best choice.
-OBSBOT Tiny 2 is a 4K webcam designed for video recording with advanced features.
+If you need an HDR camera, OBSBOT Tiny 2 4K Webcam is the best choice.
+OBSBOT Tiny 2 is designed for video recording with advanced features.
 It offers voice and gesture control, allowing you to operate the camera hands-free and efficiently.

 Now, let's introduce the OBSBOT Tiny 2, a camera that excels in capturing HDR video recordings.

 HDR significantly affects cameras by expanding the dynamic range and improving the overall image quality.
-Here's what is the use of HDR in camera, its benefits, and disadvantages.
+Here's what the use of HDR in the camera is, its benefits, and its disadvantages.

 HDR captures multiple exposures of the same scene at different brightness levels.
 Typically, the camera takes one average exposure, an underexposed image to capture details in the highlights, and an overexposed image to capture details in the shadows.
 These multiple exposures are combined using specialized software or algorithms to create a final HDR image that showcases a broader range of tones.

-So, what are the benefits of HDR in camera?
+So, what are the benefits of HDR in the camera?
 There are several advantages below:

 While there are several benefits, HDR in camera does come with a few disadvantages, like:

 However, the benefits of HDR in camera photography outweigh the disadvantages.
-Thus, understand what does HDR do in a camera and use HDR judiciously to maintain natural-looking results.
+Thus, understand what HDR does in a camera and use HDR judiciously to maintain natural-looking results.

-After learning what does HDR mean in camera, it is time to understand when to use it.
+After learning what HDR means in camera, it is time to understand when to use it.
 While the situation depends on the lighting conditions, here are several cases where HDR can be beneficial:

 This section will cover some tips to help you make the most out of HDR and thus explain more on what is the function of HDR in a camera: